Robert Swartburg

-B. Robert Swartburg (born Barnet Robert Swartburg; July 27, 1895 - December 7, 1975) was an American architect working in New York and Florida primarily known for his Modern and Streamline Moderne architectural style.
-He was one of the leading modernist architects in South Florida contributing greatly to the development of MiMo Modern style in the post- WWII 40s and 50's.
-In his 35-year career he is said to have designed over 1000 buildings.
-Swartburg was also an accomplished artist who painted for pleasure, and executed murals and sculptures to embellish his buildings.
+B. Robert Swartburg (born Barnet Robert Swartburg; July 27, 1895 - December 7, 1975) was a U.S. architect who practiced primarily in New York and Florida.
+He is associated with Modern and Streamline Moderne architecture and contributed to the development of the MiMo style in South Florida during the post–World War II period.
+Over a 35-year career, he is credited with designing more than 1,000 buildings.
+In addition to his architectural work, Swartburg was a painter and created murals and sculptures incorporated into his buildings..

 Life

-Born in Bucharest, Romania in 1895 Swartburg immigrated to the United States with his parents when he was a child.
-His parents, Morris and Esther Swartburg moved to New York from London with their two children Robert and Jeannette in 1900.
-Swartburg's father was a well-known wood carver, who introduced his son to the craft in the early age.
+Born in Bucharest, Romania in 1895 Swartburg immigrated to the United States with his parents during childhood.
+In 1900, his parents, Morris and Esther Swartburg, moved to New York from London with their two children, Robert and Jeannette.
+His father was a wood carver who introduced him to the craft at an early age.

-Swartburg started working early, first at his father's shop, then as an office boy for an architect at the age of 9.
-To finance his education he worked as a soda fountain employee at a Broadway drugstore, taught dancing and competed as an amateur boxer.
+Swartburg began working at a young age, first in his father’s shop and later as an office boy for an architect at age nine.
+To finance his education, he worked at a Broadway drugstore soda fountain, taught dancing, and competed as an amateur boxer.

-On June 8, 1947, Swartburg married Lilian Kalan Dumas, who worked in music publishing in New York City and is credited for discovering the hit song "It's a Sin to Tell A Lie."
-They stayed married for twenty eight years till Swartburg's death in Miami in 1978.
+On June 8, 1947, Swartburg married Lilian Kalan Dumas, who worked in music publishing in New York City and is credited with discovering the songg "It's a Sin to Tell A Lie.".
+The couple remained married until his death in Miami in 1975.

 Education

-Swartburg studied architecture at the Columbia School of Architecture under Frederic Charles Hirons, Harvey Wiley Corbett and Maurice J Privot.
-He also attended the École des Beaux-Arts in Paris, Palace of Fontainebleau and at the American Academy in Rome, where he spent a year in Vatican under the Papal supervision of Pope Pius XI.
+Swartburg studied architecture at the Columbia University Graduate School of Architecture, Planning and Preservation under Frederic Charles Hirons, Harvey Wiley Corbett and Maurice J Privot..He also attended the École des Beaux-Arts in Paris, studied at the Palace of Fontainebleau, and was affiliated with the American Academy in Rome.
+During his time in Rome, he spent a year working in the Vatican under the supervision of Pope Pius XI.

 New York

-In 1917 Swartburg opened his office in New York and design residential buildings at Fordham University, Manhattan, Bronx and Chicago.
-In 1961 Lawrence Schmitt, president of the Silver Creek Precision Company appointed Swartburg as a head of management team leading expansion of North Orlando.
+In 1917, Swartburg opened an architectural office in New York and designed residential buildings at Fordham University, as well as in Manhattan, the Bronx, and Chicago.
+In 1961, Lawrence Schmitt, president of the Silver Creek Precision Company, appointed Swartburg to head a management team overseeing the expansion of North Orlando.